This post was most recently updated on June 5th, 2021

 Only then do you realize that you forgot to empty the lint filter before starting the drying cycle.

 You then must decide whether or not to dry this load of laundry again.
-If the lint layer on the fabric is thick, you may have to wash these clothes again as well to eliminate it.
+If the lint layer on the fabric is thick, you may have to wash these clothes again as well to eliminate them.

 This occurrence is annoying, time-consuming, and definitely not cost-effective.